Rolls-Royce Phantom IV: History

 Design and production of the first chassis of the new model was not at the Crewe factory, but at the experimental Clan Foundry at Belper, which had been the home of the motor car branch during the Second World War.
 The Experimental Department still continued there until the closure of Clan Foundry in 1950, when it was finally transferred to Crewe.
-It was also in the Experimental Department workshop at the Crewe factory where the remaining seventeen chassis were made.
+The remaining seventeen chassis were made at the Experimental Department workshop at the Crewe factory.
 The very small numbers of the Phantom IV meant that building them with the other models would have been disruptive to the latters' production.